visionxiang/Potree-WebGL-Point-Cloud-Viewer/README.md

 - [Potree](https://github.com/potree/potree) is a free open-source WebGL based point cloud renderer for large point clouds.
 - For own data, we should first convert it to potree-supported format, and then use Potree for rendering on WebGL.
-- This repo introduces how to convert common point cloud data and render it on webGL.
+- This repo introduces how to convert common point cloud data and render it on WebGL.

 Environments used:
 - Ubuntu 20.04